What does reserve capacity mean on a car battery?

 Automotive batteries are rated in three categories: cold cranking amps, cranking amps and reserve capacity.
 I’ll cover cold cranking amps, cranking amp in this post and concentrate on just reserve capacity here.

-Automotive battery reserve capacity is a rating to give you an idea of how long the battery can be discharged at a rate of 25-amps while still maintaining at least 1.75-volts per cell, or 10.5 total volts.
-A 12-volt battery is capable of outputting 2-volts for each of the six cells.
-The reserve capacity is measured at 80°F. So a battery with 100 RC rating is capable of providing 25-amps for 100 minutes.
-Since a lead acid battery works by way of a chemical reaction and chemical reactions slow in colder temperatures, you’ll get less reserve capacity time than the stated reserve capacity in cold weather.
+A 12-volt battery can output 2 volts for each of the six cells.
+The capacity is measured at 80°F. So, a battery with a 100 RC rating can provide 25 amps for 100 minutes.
+Since a lead-acid battery works through a chemical reaction, and chemical reactions slow in colder temperatures, you’ll get less capacity time than the stated reserve capacity in cold weather.

 Why do you care about reserve capacity?

-Reserve capacity is temperature and discharge dependent
+Car battery reserve capacity is temperature and discharge-dependent

 As you can see in this chart, reserve capacity falls as the temperature goes down.
-But reserve capacity is also affected by the rate of discharge.
-As I mentioned above, a battery’s reserve capacity is based on discharging at a rate of 25-amps.
-But Peukert’s law states that a battery’s reserve capacity falls faster as the rate of discharge increases.
-So it’s not a linear rate.
-Draw more amps and you’ll run the battery down at a faster rate.
-To use the example above, if you use the same battery at the same 80°F temp, but draw 50-amps instead of 25-amps, you won’t get 50 minutes of power.
-The battery will drain at a faster rate due to the higher current draw.
+However, reserve capacity is also affected by the rate of discharge.
+As I mentioned above, a RC is based on discharging at a rate of 25 amps.
+However, Peukert’s law states that a battery’s reserve capacity falls faster as the rate of discharge increases.
+So, it’s not a linear rate.
+Draw more amps, and you’ll run the battery down faster.

 ©, 2017 Rick Muscoplat